 Luckily there are other beta-blocker options that can make the withdrawal symptoms much less severe.
 First and foremost is a drug called baclofen, which can be taken until phenibut’s withdrawal period has passed.
 This is a successful method favored by many individuals who take phenibut to reduce social anxiety.

-Baclofen is often prescribed to people to help them get over their GHB withdrawals.
+Baclofen is often prescribed to people to help them recover from GHB withdrawals.
 Ask your doctor about using Baclofen as a short-term replacement to help you get over phenibut withdrawals (only long enough so that you don’t develop an addiction to the baclofen!).

 If you’re not comfortable discussing phenibut use with your doctor, then consider telling him or her the white lie that you need help getting off of GHB and that you would like to use baclofen to do so (rather than mentioning phenibut and possibly not even getting prescribed any baclofen).